MarioMassaro/MarioMassaro/README.md

 ### Hi there 👋

-My name is Mario, im from Venezuela but currently living in spain, im a data scientist but currently working on my data engineer skills😄.
+My name is Mario, im from Venezuela but currently living in Spain, im a data scientist but currently working on my data engineer skills😄.

 * I got a page its a work in progress but i really like it, if you are interested its [here.](https://mariomassaro.github.io/)
 * I studied in a data bootcamp called "the bridge", i had a really good time with them so if u live in spain and you are interested in this world, i will let you their [link](https://thebridge.tech/)